momentum-mod/docs/_posts/guides/2022-11-29-guide_hammer-plus-plus-setup.md

 toc_sticky: true
 ---
-Hammer++ was not made for Momentum Mod, but can be configured to work with the game by following this guide.
+Hammer++ is not officially supported for Momentum Mod, but can be configured to work with the game by following this guide.

 **Prerequisites**:
 - [GCFScape](https://nemstools.github.io/pages/GCFScape-Download.html)